brucemack/tt07-sb-mixer/docs/math.md

 A common technique used to apply a single-ended signal to a differential amplifier is to tie one of the two inputs of the diff-amp to a fixed DC bias.
-This section attempts to validate whether this approach will still work.
+This section attempts to validate whether the double-balanced mixer will still work under this arrangement.

 The diagram below illustrates the proposed arrangement: